 This snapshotting approach departs from Raft's strong leader principle, since followers can take snapshots without the knowledge of the leader.
-In an alternative leaderbased approach, only the leader would create a snapshot, then it would send this snapshot to each of its followers.
-This has two disadvantages.
+We considered an alternative leader-based approach in which only the leader would create a snapshot, then it would send this snapshot to each of its followers.
+However, this has two disadvantages.
 First, sending the snapshot to each follower would waste network bandwidth and slow the snapshotting process.
 Each follower already has the information needed to produce its own snapshots, and it is typically much cheaper for a server to produce a snapshot from its local state than it is to send and receive one over the network.
 Second, the leader's implementation would be more complex.
 For example, the leader would need to send snapshots to followers in parallel with replicating new log entries to them, so as not to block new client requests.